michalmalinowski87/photo/docs/stripe-local-testing.md

 ### Option A: Forward to Deployed API Gateway (Recommended)

-Since PhotoHub's webhook handler is a Lambda function, forward directly to your deployed API:
+Since PhotoCloud's webhook handler is a Lambda function, forward directly to your deployed API:

 ```bash
 # Get your API Gateway URL from CDK output (after deploying)